kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

   <details><summary>See hidb.conf main options</summary>

-    <p>- COPYBOOK_DIR: Directory fo a copybook that OpenFrame/HiDB and ofschema refer to.
+    <pre>- COPYBOOK_DIR: Directory fo a copybook that OpenFrame/HiDB and ofschema refer to.
 COPYBOOK_DIR sets the preferred path used by OpenFrame/HiDB, which refers to copybooks under the subdirectory dbd_name/segment_name or psbpcb_id/senseg_name.
     - TABLESPACE: Table space in which OpenFrame/hiDB creates segment tables, indexes, and views.
     - HIDB_OBJECT_DIR: Directory under which the hidbmgr tool generates DL/I function code
     - FIX_DATA_ERROR: